solidified-security/solidified-security.github.io/README.md

 Request a quote: [info@solidified.io](mailto:info@solidified.io)

-# Cybersecurity of a New Era - a Manifesto
+# Cybersecurity of a new era - a manifesto

 Imagine a web3 where hacks don’t define the headlines.
 A place that deserves to be called trustless.